avine/formation-angular-base/doc/course/public/08_dependency_injection.md

 <!-- separator-vertical -->

-## Dependency injection - Injectors 1/3
+## Dependency injection - Injectors & Singleton 1/3

 - Injectors are responsible for **providing dependencies** to any part of the application (components, services, ...)
 - An application can have more than one injector:
-  - the `providers` array in `ApplicationConfig` is the main injector...
+  - the `providers` array in the `ApplicationConfig` object is the main injector...
   - ...but dependencies can be **provided at other levels** _(more details below)_
-- **Within an injector every dependency is a singleton**
+- The important point is that **within an injector every dependency is a singleton**

 ```ts
 import { Component, Injectable, inject } from '@angular/core';